Chikage Oogi: Imperial succession

-Haneda Airport
+Tokyo International Airport

-In 2000, Oogi proposed that Haneda Airport expand international air service.
-Narita Airport, which almost monopolized international flight service to Tokyo, is so distant from central Tokyo that there has long been a strong call among Tokyoites and Yokohamans for international air service of Haneda Airport.
-Oogi's proposal was welcomed by Shintaro Ishihara, Governor of Tokyo.
+In 2000, Oogi proposed that Tokyo International Airport expand the international air service.
+Narita Airport, second busiest airport in Tokyo metropolitan area, which almost monopolized international flight service to Tokyo, is so distant from central Tokyo that there has long been a strong call among Japanese people for international air service of Tokyo Airport.
+Oogi's proposal was welcomed by then-Tokyo Governor Shintaro Ishihara.

 Personal life and death

-Oogi had two sons, Tomotaro and Hirotaro.
-Both of them are kabuki actors, following in their father's path.
+In October 1958, Oogi married to Sakata Tōjūrō IV, a kabuki actor.
+They had two sons, Tomotaro (b.
+6 February 1959) and Hirotaro (b.
+19 December 1960), who are also both kabuki actors, following in their father's path.
 She had long hoped to have daughters or granddaughters possibly to be a Takarazuka actress.

 Oogi's husband was notorious as a womanizer, as he admitted.
 Interviewed about his love affair with a maiko, which was exposed in a tabloid magazine in 2002, Oogi answered "I know that girl.
 She is intelligent and I favor her too," adding "A husband not attractive to women would be boring."

-Oogi died of oesophageal cancer in Tokyo, on 9 March 2023, at the age of 89.
+Her husband, Sakata Tōjūrō IV died of natural causes at the hospital in Tokyo on 12 November 2020, at the age of 88.
+About three years later, Oogi died of esophageal cancer at the hospital in Tokyo on 9 March 2023, at the age of 89.
+Old couple's death were both unrelated to triple Fukushima disaster and COVID-19 and Omicron infections.
+The announcement of her death to the media was delayed until 13 March 2023.